tommasorigon/LSBP/Tutorial/tutorial.md

 ### Variational Bayes algorithm

 As for the ECM algorithm, also the variational Bayes approach suffers the issue of local maxima.
-Therefore, we start the algorithm `10` times, selecting the one having the highest lower bound.
+Therefore, we run the algorithm `10` times, selecting the one having the highest lower bound.

 ```r
 # VB algorithm